HarshitKhurana/Extras/Cython/Examples/Second/README.md

 # We are only defining the data-type of the python objects/variable so that the python interpreter doesn't have to look it up again and again.

+cdef int i = 0                                              # For int, long, float, double , bint. char

+# Below are some of the higher-level data-types (python based), that cython supports
+# In this case Cython will use typed-C structures.

-cdef int i = 0                                              # For int, long, float, double , bint. char cdef str s = "Hello I am a string"                          # For str, bytes, unicode, char* cdef dict data = {}                                         # For set ,dict cdef list dataList = []                                     # For set ,dict cdef list dataTuple = ()                                    # For set ,dict
+cdef str s = "Hello I am a string"                          # For str, bytes, unicode, char* cdef dict data = {}                                         # For set ,dict cdef list dataList = []                                     # For set ,dict cdef list dataTuple = ()                                    # For set ,dict

+# Some of the low-level data-types (C/C++ based), these will squeeze out more performace gain (comparitiviely complex to manage)

+cdef int data[5] , *ptr                                     # Array , raw pointers
+cdef Color color                                            # enum, struct, union cdef vector[int] data                                       # C++ STL (vector , map etc) cdef int[:,:,:] data                                        # memory views, numpy arrays etc.
 ```